dsp-jetpack/JetPack/doc/deployment_guide.md

 	    --container-format bare --file cirros-0.3.3-x86_64-disk.img cirros --public
 	```

-5. List available images to verify that your image uploaded Successfully:
+5. List available images to verify that your image uploaded successfully:

     ```bash
     $ openstack image list
     ```

-6. To view more detailed information about an image, use the identifier of the image from the output of the openstack image list command above:
+6. To view more detailed information about an image, use the identifier of the image from the output of the OpenStack image list command above:

     ```bash
     $ openstack image show <id>